Mean-field games with rough common noise: the compactification approach: MFG with Rough Common Noise

-It\^o-enhanced Brownian Motion, as the most important example of common noise in the literature of MFG problems, takes this special form of bracket.
-We emphasize that, the consideration of the general bracket is only a notational extension that replaces the Lebesgue's integral by Young's integral.
+The It\^o-enhanced Brownian motion, as the most important example of common noise in the literature on MFG problems, has this special bracket.
+We emphasize that including a general bracket is only a notational extension that replaces the Lebesgue integral with Young's integral.

 The space $\hat\sC^{0,\alpha}$ will mainly be used in Section \ref{sec:randomization} when we connect the pathwise problem to the problem with (Brownian) common noise.
 In Sections \ref{sec:pathwiseproblem} and \ref{sec:pathwiseMFE}, we will fix a $\bB=(B,\mB)\in \hat \sC^{0,\alpha}$.